 The inclusive playground project was developed and vetted though the City’s Parks & Forestry Board over the last couple of years.
 The City aims to have the project completed prior to the end of 2018.

 Summary: This project will construct a new ADA accessible, perimeter contained, inclusive playground at Jackson Park.

 Funding: In 2017, City staff applied for funding through the Land and Water Conservation (L&WC) Grant Funds administered by the Kansas Dept. of Wildlife, Parks, and Tourism.
 Unfortunately, that grant application was unsuccessful and the prospects for future funding through that program do not appear promising.

 The City is thrilled to have the partnership of Live Well Live Atchison on this project.
-Live Well is committing to provide $30,000 in funding through their participation in the Blue Cross Blue Shield Pathways to a Healthy Kansas initiative.
-In exchange, the City would need to adopt a “tobacco free playground” ordinance, prohibiting the use of tobacco in close proximity to any of the City’s playground facilities.
+Live Well is providing $32,000 in funding through their participation in the Blue Cross Blue Shield Pathways to a Healthy Kansas initiative.
+In exchange, the City has adopted a “tobacco free playground” ordinance, prohibiting the use of tobacco in close proximity to any of the City’s playground facilities.

 The City’s ADA Advisory Board has opted to contribute their $25,000 in 2018 funding toward the project.
 Additional funding opportunities exist through the Christopher and Dana Reeve Foundation and the Courtney S. Turner Trust.

 Location: Jackson Park